Early Snohomish Heritage Trail

 2019 / 2021

-Tap on a thumbnail to view the actual size; or better yet, walk the tour!
+Tap on a thumbnail to view the actual size, or walk the tour!

 . . .

-The three signs shown above have been ordered and will be installed as indicated on the map.
-A special thanks to copyeditor Melanie Kreiger, and graphic designer David Chrisman for their careful reviews — it takes a village.
+A special thanks to copyeditor Melanie Kreiger and graphic designer David Chrisman for their careful reviews — it takes a village.

 . . .